The Self-Driving Car Is Here. What You Need to Know From the Company That’s Making it Happen

 In fact, at CES this year, ZF and NVIDIA, the microchip supplier, announced a partnership and the fourth generation of their artificial intelligence, (AI), system, the Pro-AI autonomous vehicle controller.
 The system is a supercomputer that can take all the data from various sensors around a vehicle, quickly process it, and tell the car what to do, all in just seconds.
 They say that this new controller will help carmakers move into new levels of autonomous driving in the very near future.

-Mercedes Urbanetic At Ces 2019
+Mercedes Urbanetic at CES 2019

 What Exactly is a Self-Driving Car?